RyanOli4/esg/README.md

 * Simulate log returns for multiple assets
 * Compare simulated stats to actual historical ones

-You’ll see a comparison printed to the console, with percentage differences in basis points.
+You�ll see a comparison printed to the console, with percentage differences in basis points.

 ---